jamesbrink/docker-php/README.md

 Pull requests or suggestions are always welcome.

 ## Goals

 The primary goal of this container is to stay small and light weight, yet still useful for general use/consumption.
-This should serve as a solid base image and can be easily extended as I have done with my [Magento2 image][JamesBrink/Magento2] resulting in a very slim yet complete Magento2 container.
+This should serve as a solid base image and can be easily extended as I have done with my [Magento2 image][JamesBrink/Magento2] resulting in a very slim yet complete Magento 2 container.

 ## Usage Examples